-On one hand, we need an agreed upon way of measuring intelligence because the world is a competitive place, and people are fighting for similar employment opportunities, leadership positions, and so on.
-We need a way to filter the best from mediocre to properly allocate human resources accordingly.
+On one hand, we do need an agreed-upon way of measuring intelligence because the world is a competitive place, and people are fighting for similar employment opportunities, leadership positions, and so on.
+We need a way to identify the most qualified to properly allocate human resources accordingly.
 However, are grades outdated?

 If an individual grows up believing that they are not smart because of a single criterion of measurement it endangers their potential.
 There is a common ideology that everyone is born with the potential to be intelligent at something which is supplementary to their learning styles, physiology, and innate interests.

-Business magnate Elon Musk leveraged his creativity and unique learning ability into creating Paypal, SpaceX, Tesla, the Boring Company, Neuralink amongst others.
-He has publicly spoken out against traditional schooling, saying that in hiring, he emphasizes ability and knowledge over institutional credentials.
+Business magnate Elon Musk leveraged his creativity and unique learning ability into creating Paypal, SpaceX, Tesla, the Boring Company, and Neuralink amongst others.
+He has publicly spoken out against traditional schooling, saying that in hiring he emphasizes ability and knowledge over institutional credentials.